sara4dev/envoy-control-plane/README.md

 ## Overview

-Watches Ingress objects from multiple kubernetes clusters and forms a single upstream `cluster` in envoy.
+Watches `ingress` objects from multiple kubernetes clusters and forms a single upstream `cluster` in envoy.

 ![](docs/images/multi-cluster-ingress-envoy-control-plane.jpg)